alshedivat/al-folio/_pages/cv.md

 permalink: /cv/
 title: cv
 nav: true
-nav_order: 4
+nav_order: 2
 cv_pdf: example_pdf.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: Here is a short cv, a more detailed version can be found in the pdf link (not right now, working on it!) ↗️
 ---